 This Contest is being run in conjunction with the VHF Transmitting Contest organised by the Short Wave Magazine.
-Entrants in the transmitting contest are required to exchange RST, reference number and QTH.
-Each contestant allots himself a 3-figure reference number, different for each band, which remains unchanged for that band during the period of the Contest.
-This reference number (say, 342) is sent before the RST or QS report, in the following manner: 342RST569, or 342Q5S7 in case of a 'phone report.
+Entrants in the transmitting contest are required to exchange RST, reference number and Wave Magazine.
+Entrants in the transmitting contest are required to standard for each band, which remains unchanged for that band during the period of the Contest.
+This reference number (say, 342) is sent before unchanged for that band during the period of the Contest.
+This reference number (say, 342) is sent b the RST or QS report, in the following manner: 342RST569, or 342QSS7 in case of a 'phone report.